alexsilviuscr/portfolio/README.md

 - **Next.js**: Next.js is a React framework that provides server-side rendering, routing, and other useful features for building web applications.
 - **React**: React is a JavaScript library for building user interfaces and forms the foundation of the frontend of my portfolio website.
-- **Node.js**: Node.js is a JavaScript runtime that allows running JavaScript code on the server-side, providing the backend for my portfolio website.
 - **Tailwind CSS**: Tailwind CSS is a utility-first CSS framework used for styling my portfolio website, providing a responsive and customizable design.
 - **Framer Motion**: Framer Motion is a popular animation library for React, used to add smooth and engaging animations to my portfolio website.